 - Unintended weight loss and lack of appetite

 - Bloated feeling after eating

 - Blood in vomit or stool

-- Laparoscopy A small tube with a camera at the end is inserted into the abdomen (a minor surgical procedure) so the physician can see if cancer has spread outside the stomach.
+- Laparoscopy — inserting a thin tube with a camera at the end through a small incision in your abdomen to see if cancer has spread outside your stomach

-- Chest X-ray This exam is used to determine if the cancer has spread to the lungs.
+- Chest X-ray — to see if cancer has spread to your lungs

 - Alcohol abuse